Profile and Career

 - Qualify to proceed further with graduate studies if desired

-Having gained the knowledge, skills and competences noted above, graduates in African Studies may pursue – and have pursued – careers in a fairly wide range of professional fields.
+Having gained the knowledge, skills and competences noted above, graduates in African Studies may pursue careers in a fairly wide range of professional fields.
 The analytical and multidisciplinary profile combined with the area specific knowledge is useful in both the public and the private sector both nationally and internationally.
 You may, like other graduates from African Studies, be hired by:

 - Various kinds of national government agencies such as those concerned with foreign affairs, the environment, migration and refugees, security, social development and so on.

 - Different arenas within the private sector such as business investment, consultancy, entrepreneurship or corporate social responsibility.